All Episodes

 in the assassination of Robert Kennedy.

-There's a six fear cutter up.
+There's a six year cutter up.
+You know, the war

-ahead of the CIA, who my uncle fired because I
+the CIA, who my uncle fired because.

-There were multiple people involved.
+were multiple people involved.

-Why do you think this is this has come up,
+Why do you think this is this has come up?

-why he still believes it's now and what are the
+Why he still believes it's now and what are the

 conspiracy theories on this one?